ncavasin/sdypp/TP1/TP1-5/rmi-server/README.md

 # RMI Overview
 Per [Oracle](https://docs.oracle.com/javase/tutorial/rmi/overview.html) definition:

->RMI applications often comprise two separate programs, a server and a client.
-A typical server program creates some remote objects, makes references to these objects accessible, and waits for clients to invoke methods on these objects.
-A typical client program obtains a remote reference to one or more remote objects on a server and then invokes methods on them.
-RMI provides the mechanism by which the server and the client communicate and pass information back and forth.
+>RMI applications often comprise two separate programs, a remoteMethodInvocableImpl and a client.
+A typical remoteMethodInvocableImpl program creates some remote objects, makes references to these objects accessible, and waits for clients to invoke methods on these objects.
+A typical client program obtains a remote reference to one or more remote objects on a remoteMethodInvocableImpl and then invokes methods on them.
+RMI provides the mechanism by which the remoteMethodInvocableImpl and the client communicate and pass information back and forth.
 Such an application is sometimes referred to as a distributed object application.

 # Description
 This exercise presents a Server who implements the ``Remote`` interface.
 That means that it's exposing the methods defined in the ``RemoteMethodInvocable`` interface for consumption, remaining idle until a Client -located at another JVM or not- decides to invoke one of them.